 On Balance Volume (OBV)

-On Balance Volume (OBV) combines price and volume to determine whether price movements are strong or are weak and lacking conviction.
+On Balance Volume (OBV) combines price and volume in an attempt to determine whether price movements are strong or are weak and lacking conviction.
 On Balance Volume is a simple calculation, which is given below:

 - On an up day, the volume is added to the previous day's OBV